PierreSenellart/provsql/doc/source/user/querying.rst

   query

 ``LIMIT`` and ``OFFSET`` deserve a word.
-The rows they keep carry the provenance they have in the result *without* the cut: that a row made the cut, which depends on the rows ranked before it, is not recorded.
+The rows they keep carry the provenance they have in the *full* result: that a row was among those kept, which depends on the rows ranked before it, is not recorded.
 At the top level of a statement this is a sound reading -- the statement shows some rows of the full result, each correctly annotated.
-In a subquery (in ``FROM``, ``LATERAL``, a ``WITH`` clause, or an arm of a set operation) the cut feeds further computation, whose provenance then misses that dependence; ProvSQL emits a ``WARNING`` in that case.
+In a subquery (in ``FROM``, ``LATERAL``, a ``WITH`` clause, or an arm of a set operation) the truncated result feeds further computation, whose provenance then misses that dependence; ProvSQL emits a ``WARNING`` in that case.

 For unsupported correlated subqueries, ``LATERAL`` can be used as a workaround.